The Kuching Waterfront Darul Hana Musical Fountain, known shortly as Darul Hana Musical Fountain is the latest attraction in Kuching.

 The Kuching Waterfront Darul Hana Musical Fountain only operates at night.

-According to a statement by the authorities, the fountain would operate at 8:30PM and 10:30PM on weekdays.
+According to a statement by the authorities, the fountain would operate at the following time:

 Each show would run for 15 minutes.

 The time for the shows may be altered by DBKU according to events at the Kuching Waterfront.
 It had also been reduced to one show at 10:30PM during the month of Ramadan.

 HOW TO GET TO THE DARUL HANA MUSICAL FOUNTAIN